 You still think you don’t have time to meditate?
 Watch this video.

-Are you irrational?
+Do you struggle with irrational thoughts?
 Practice this meditation to release irrationality:

 Do you feel blocked?
 Use this meditation to bust through your blocks.